Thank you for giving us parents a ticket to visit our childhood

 – Yes.
 Thursday it is!
 But you had better be on time, daddy.

 Next was the color of enthusiasm as the teacher engaged all students and parents in the lesson, involving every participant in lively group discussions.
-Under the group leader’s instruction, we each got to voice their opinions.
+Under the group leader’s instruction, we each got to voice our opinions.
 Of course, we – as the new students – did not simply sit and listen but also got to practice with the 5W1H tool set (What, When, Where, Why, Who, How), asking the right questions to better understand the content and meaning of the story.

 Then it was the color of surprise when neither the children nor the parents knew what was coming next.
 But the teacher was always in control and guided us perfectly.
 It seems that the whole class successfully puts students at its center, with excellent interactions.